zowe/docs-site/docs/user-guide/install-zowe-smpe.md

    The latest HOLDDATA is available through several different portals, including http://service.software.ibm.com/holddata/390holddata.html.
 The latest HOLDDATA may identify HIPER and FIXCAT APARs for the FMIDs you will be installing.
 An APPLY CHECK will help you determine if any HIPER or FIXCAT APARs are applicable to the FMIDs you are installing.
 If there are any applicable HIPER of FIXCAT APARs, the APPLY CHECK will also identify fixing PTFs that will resolve the APARs, if a fixing PTF is available.

-   You should install the FMIDs regardless of the statues of unresolved HIPER or FIXCAT APARs.
+   You should install the FMIDs regardless of the status of unresolved HIPER or FIXCAT APARs.
 However, do not deploy the software until the unresolved HIPER and FIXCAT APARs have been analyzed to determine their applicability.
 That is, before deploying the software either ensure fixing PTFs are applied to resolve all HIPER or FIXCAT APARs, or ensure the problems reported by all HIPER or FIXCAT APARs are not applicable to your environment.

    To receive the full benefit of the SMP/E Causer SYSMOD Summary Report, do _not_ bypass the PRE, ID, REQ, and IFREQ on the APPLY CHECK.
 The SMP/E root cause analysis identifies the cause only of _errors_ and not of _warnings_ (SMP/E treats bypassed PRE, ID, REQ, and IFREQ conditions as warnings, instead of errors).